dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 When making inter-canister calls, always handle the error cases (rejects) correctly.
 These errors imply that the message has not been successfully executed.

-### Only make inter-canister calls to trustworthy canisters
+### Be aware of the risks involved in calling untrustworthy canisters

 #### Security concern

 - If inter-canister calls are made to potentially malicious canisters, this can lead to DoS issues or there could be issues related to candid decoding.
 Also, the data returned from a canister call could be assumed to be trustworthy when it is not.

 - If a canister is called with a callback, the receiver can stall indefinitely if the peer does not respond, resulting in DoS.
 A canister can no longer be upgraded if it is in that state.
 Recovery would involve reinstalling, wiping the state of the canister.
+Note that even a trustworthy canister could have a bug causing it to stall indefinitely.
+However, such a bug seems rather unlikely to occur.

 - In summary, this can DoS a canister, consume an excessive amount of resources, or lead to logic bugs if the behavior of the canister depends on the inter-canister call response.

 #### Recommendation

-- Only make inter-canister calls to trustworthy canisters.
+- Making inter-canister calls to trustworthy canisters is safe, except for the rather unlikely case that there is a bug in the callee that makes it stall forever.

+- If you still want to call untrustworthy canisters, it’s possible to use a state-free proxy canister which could easily be re-installed if it is attacked as described above and is stuck.
+When the proxy is reinstalled, the caller obtains an error response to the open calls.

 - Sanitize data returned from inter-canister calls.

 - See "Talking to malicious canisters" section in [how to audit an Internet Computer canister](https://www.joachim-breitner.de/blog/788-How_to_audit_an_Internet_Computer_canister).

 - See [current limitations of the Internet Computer](https://wiki.internetcomputer.org/wiki/Current_limitations_of_the_Internet_Computer), section "Calling potentially malicious or buggy canisters can prevent canisters from upgrading".

 ### Make sure there are no loops in call graphs